 Bitbox comes with hundreds of WAV files bundled with the firmware.
 You can load WAV files into cells in order to add them to a preset.
 We talked about how to configure cells previously in this document.
-Here we will discuss what tasks you can perform to manage the WAV files themselves.
+Here we will discuss what tasks you can perform to manage the WAV files themselves and what types of tools you can use to edit Loop Points, Slices and other attributes stored in the WAV file.